TSA reveals ‘Top 10 Catches’ at airports in 2022

-YOUNGSTOWN, Ohio (WKBN) — A gun inside a raw chicken and a grenade are among the items that the Transportation Security Administration seized from airports in 2022.
+A gun inside a raw chicken and a grenade are among the items that the Transportation Security Administration seized from airports in 2022.
+KTLA’s sister station WKBN reports.

 The TSA released its annual list of “Top 10 catches,” a video compilation posted on the agency’s social media platforms the last week of the year that details some of the year’s more unusual finds.